Is Blogging Worth It in 2023?

 These days getting articles to rank on Google’s search pages takes weeks or months no matter how good the content is.

-So even if you spend 30 hours a week for 3 months you still may not see the kind of progress you’d want to.
+So even if you spend 30 hours a week for 3 months you still may not see the kind of progress you’d want.

 In this article, you are going to learn: